corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/fundamentals/CorDapps/_index.md

 ## Identity Integration

-This documentation references multiple parties several times in explaining the fundamental tenets of Corda and other decentralized platforms.
-This means Corda must internalize the concept that CorDapps are only ever operated as an aspect of an entity referred to as an identity.
+On several occasions, this documentation references multiple parties in explaining the fundamental tenets of Corda and other decentralized platforms.
+As shown in the following diagram, Corda must internalize the concept that CorDapps are only ever operated as an aspect of an entity referred to as an identity:

 {{<
   figure